It means he is “all-knowing.” He absolutely and totally and exhaustively knows himself, his creation, and you.

 God’s knowledge is not that acquired through reasoning and reflection, nor accumulated through experience and verification.
 God is not a learner. … It is not that God is self-taught, but rather His mind encompasses all knowledge.
 Moreover, since God is the creator of all things in the universe—from the minutest particle in an atom to the largest star, from the smallest thing alive to human beings made in His image, he knows every aspect of His creation.
 (Renewal, vol. 1, p.
 73)

-Wayne Grudem, who admires and borrows from Berkhof, writes:
+Wayne Grudem, who admires and often borrows from Berkhof, writes:

 God’s knowledge may be defined as follows: God fully knows himself and all things actual and possible in one simple and eternal act. (p.
 190, emphasis original)